getodk/docs/src/form-question-types.rst

   :ref:`Audit log geolocation tracking <audit-geolocation-tracking>`

 .. note::
-  Geolocation at survey start was added in Collect v1.23 and Aggregate v2.0.4/v1.7.4.
-Form conversion requires XLSForm Online ≥ v1.6.1 or pyxform ≥ v0.15.1.
+  Geolocation at survey start was added in Collect v1.23 and Central v1.0.0.

 The :tc:`start-geopoint` question type is used to capture a single geolocation in :ref:`geopoint format <location-widgets>` when the survey is first started.
 Questions of type :tc:`start-geopoint` may be given any allowable name.
 Although it is possible to have more than one :tc:`start-geopoint` question in a form, all will have the same value.